lucascavalare/lucascavalare.github.io/_posts/2020-05-24-Wharfee-ImportError.md

 ImportError: cannot import name 'AutoVersionClient' from 'docker' (/usr/local/lib/python3.7/site-packages/docker/__init__.py)
 ```

-Researching for possible solutions, I found [Using new Python Docker client gives 'module' object has no attribute 'AutoVersionClient' #152](https://github.com/goldmann/docker-squash/issues/152)
+Researching about possible solutions, I found [Using new Python Docker client gives 'module' object has no attribute 'AutoVersionClient' #152](https://github.com/goldmann/docker-squash/issues/152)
 that was related to `docker squash`, however due to the same 'module' object attribute `AutoVersionClient`.

 Using [docker-py](https://github.com/docker/docker-py), a Python library to Docker Engine API https://docker-py.readthedocs.io/ would conflict